Assistant Professor in Orthopaedic Surgery, Division of Physical Therapy

 Senior Fellow, Duke Center for the Study of Aging and Human Development

-Dr. Pastva’s research passion is to understand the pathophysiological mechanisms of acute or chronic cardiovascular and pulmonary diseases and investigate how rehabilitative strategies, particularly physical activity-based ones, could influence those mechanisms to impact patient outcomes.
+Dr. Pastva’s research passion is understanding the pathophysiological mechanisms of acute or chronic cardiovascular and pulmonary diseases and investigating how rehabilitative strategies, particularly physical activity-based ones, could influence those mechanisms to impact patient outcomes.
 She has participated as a clinician-scientist at the principal investigator or co-investigator levels on university-, foundation-, and NIH-funded projects where she developed or assisted in the development of innovative rehabilitative strategies for medically complex patients aimed at improving patient-centered outcomes of physical function, quality of life, and health care utilization.
-With expertise in physical rehabilitation, exercise physiology, and cellular and molecular physiology, Dr. Pastva understands bodily processes at the functional level, organ physiological level, and cellular and molecular level.
+With expertise in physical rehabilitation, exercise physiology, and cellular and molecular physiology, Dr. Pastva understands bodily processes at the functional, organ, physiological, cellular, and molecular levels.
 This skill set is vital to her leading or collaborating on projects that involve physical activity and exercise interventions and incorporate functional performance outcomes, especially for medically complex and/or older adults, and for translating relationships among biophysiological data and performance outcomes.

-The major theme embodying Dr. Pastva’s current scholarly pursuits include rehabilitation strategies for improving the health and function of individuals living with chronic diseases and/or surviving critical illness.
+The major theme embodying Dr. Pastva’s current scholarly pursuits includes rehabilitation strategies for improving the health and function of individuals living with chronic diseases and/or surviving critical illness.

 For more information, visit dpt.duhs.duke.edu/faculty-staff/core-faculty/amy-pastva